spiceai/docs/install.md

 # Install Spice AI

-## Prerequisites (Developer Preview only)
+### Prerequisites (Developer Preview only)

-The developer preview of Spice AI has a few extra requirements that won't be needed for the public release.

-Currently, macOS and Linux are natively supported.
+- Currently, only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
+- arm64 is not yet supported (i.e. Apple's M1 Macs).
+We use M1s ourselves, so we hope to support this very soon :-)

+- Currently, only macOS and Linux are natively supported.
+[WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
+- arm64 is not yet supported (i.e. Apple's M1 Macs).
+We use M1s ourselves, so we hope to support this very soon :-)

 1. Install Docker
 2. Generate and export a GitHub PAT